-In 1783, for example, an English cleric and amateur scientist called John Mitchell managed to show that Newton's law of gravity should be able to show a place where gravity was so intense light cannot escape.
+In 1783, for example, an English cleric and amateur scientist called John Mitchell managed to demonstrate that Newton's law of gravity could be used to show a place where gravity was so intense light cannot escape.

-He even went further.
-Mitchell suggested that although they would be invisible, they should reveal their presence by interfering with things like stars that might orbit them.
+He went even further.
+Mitchell suggested that although these areas would be invisible, they should reveal their presence by interfering with things like stars that might orbit them.

-For decades after, black holes remained a purely theoretical concept, and the actual term wasn't coined until 1967 by the American astronomer John Wheeler.
+For decades after this, black holes remained a purely theoretical concept, and the actual term wasn't coined until 1967 by the American astronomer John Wheeler.

-Mitchell and Einstein's work was later reinforced when two British astronomers, Louise Webster and Paul Murdin independently announced they had discovered one in space.
+Mitchell and Einstein's work was reinforced in 1971 when two British astronomers, Louise Webster and Paul Murdin, independently announced they had discovered one in space using indirect methods.
 Murdin worked out of the Royal Greenwich Observatory in London and Webster at the University of Toronto.